 The due date for filing is the same as for federal purposes.
 In the signature area of the return, write Filing as surviving spouse, if applicable.
-A personal representative filing the return must sign in their official capacity and attach the SC1310, Statement of Person Claiming Refund Due a Deceased Taxpayer, available at dor.sc.gov/forms.
-Any refund will be issued to the decedent's surviving spouse or estate.
+A personal representative filing the return must sign in their official capacity and attach the SC1310, Statement of Person Claiming Refund Due a Deceased Taxpayer, available at <a href="document-